DragonPow/pwp_project/CONTRIBUTING.md

 - Search existing issues
 - Create a new issue with the "question" label

-Thank you for contributing to the Electronic Office System!
+Thank you for contributing to the PWP Project System!